AI Route Planning Sharpens Efficiency & On-time Deliveries

 Faster Delivery Times

-Competing with big brands and industry leaders like Amazon entails offering faster delivery options.
-Optimizing routes is crucial in ensuring the timely and efficient delivery of packages to customers.
+Competing with big brands and industry leaders like Amazon means offering faster delivery options.
+That’s why optimizing routes is crucial in ensuring the timely and efficient delivery of packages to customers.
 Route optimization helps ensure that company fleets are spending less time on the roads to meet customer demands for same-day order fulfillment by taking road conditions, traffic, and the destination all into account simultaneously.

-The less time a vehicle stays on the road is equal to the reduction of fuel cost and paid hours.
-Being off the road an hour early can save the company several hundreds of dollars a week, which over months and years, adds to significant added expenses.
+The less time a vehicle spends on the road the more you can power the reduction of fuel cost and paid hours.
+Being off the road an hour early can save a company several hundreds of dollars a week, which over months and years, adds to significant added expenses.

 eCommerce is growing exponentially, and any business looking to compete against the billionaire brands online must ensure that drivers use optimal routes.
 Otherwise, enterprises will lose money because of idle time, higher fuel consumption, and more driver hours.
-Fortunately, AI and machine learning are now being bundled into logistics software at affordable price points, so you can get help in optimal route planning to ensure fast, on-time, and cost-effective deliveries.
+Fortunately, AI and machine learning are now being bundled into logistics software at affordable price points, so you can leverage AI route planning to ensure fast, on-time, and cost-effective deliveries.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes and many multi-billion-dollar enterprises across a wide range of industries, including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
 For more information, visit www.dispatchtrack.comKeep reading: Trends and Transportation Organizations to Watch →